 Knowing that funding local road improvements is challenging, the Washtenaw County Board of County Road Commissioners has historically transferred funds from its Primary Road Fund to its Local Road Fund, even though this transfer limits maintenance activity on the primary road system.
-These monies are used to fund WCRC's Local Road Matching Program which is made up of three matching programs:
+These monies are used to fund WCRC's Local Road Program.